 Unfortunately, living in an apartment makes my smoker dreams just that.
 I’ll always try to sneak in some smoker chips in the grill when I can.

 Then I created this this Texas-style dry rub, and it compliments grilled and smoked meats perfectly!
 It’s definitely my go to BBQ rub – I highly recommend it for smoked pulled chicken.

-This is very similar to the dry rub I used in my Rib Recipe (See Texas Style Ribs or Habanero Apricot Ribs).
+This is very similar to the dry rub I used in my Rib Recipe (See Texas Style Ribs, Habanero Apricot Ribs or my latest Slow Grilled Baby Back Ribs).
 I’ve made a couple additions of onion powder and a little cayenne to add some heat to this bbq rub.
 It has a familiar “barbecue” smell to the rub coming form the brown sugar and chili powder.